FelixLabelle/felixlabelle.github.io/_posts/2024-5-18-practical_tidbits-es-vector-search.md

-# Practical Tidbits: ELasticSearch with custom Embeddings (Vectors) for Versions &gt; 7.6
+# Practical Tidbits: ELasticSearch with custom Embeddings (Vectors) for Versions Greater than 7.6

 Recently I was deploying embeddings used for [mapping](https://felixlabelle.github.io/2023/12/18/text-similarity-tasks.html#mapping) as part of a platform we're developing for work.
 We decided to use ElasticSearch (ES), specifically version 8.13.2.
 The reasons were
 1. We already had an instance of ES deployed